Posts Tagged ‘BRM P57’

 image

-This series of engines was immensely successful being competitive throughout the 1961-5 1.5 Litre F1 and was ‘stiff’ not to have won the title on multiple occasions.
-Later in its life it became, in 2 and 2.1 litre capacities an effective Tasman Series weapon.
-It was victorious at 2.1 litres against new 3 litre cars winning the ’66 Monaco GP Jackie for Stewart that May.
-It is one of Grand Prix racing’s great engines.
+This series of engines was immensely successful being competitive throughout the 1961-5 1.5-litre F1 and was a bit stiff not to have won the title on multiple occasions.
+Later in its life it became, in 1.9 and 2.1-litre capacities an effective Tasman Series weapon.
+It was victorious at 2.1 litres against new 3-litre F1 cars too, winning the 1966 Monaco GP Jackie for Stewart that May.
+Surely it’s one of GP racing’s great engines?

-This is the first in an occasional series of articles focussing on engines, mind you, as usual its longer than intended.
-As is the case with most of my stuff the article is a function of a great photo (above) inspiring the piece rather than me thinking strategically about the relative merit of one engine to another in a particular era!
+This is the first in an occasional series of articles focussing on engines, mind you, as usual it’s longer than intended.
+As is the case with most of my stuff the article is a function of a great photo (above) inspiring the piece rather than me thinking strategically about the relative merits of one engine to another in a particular era, and has grown a bit like Topsy over time!

 image

-Graham Hill’s P56 engined ‘Stackpipe’ BRM P57/578 on its way to victory at Zandvoort, Dutch GP 1962.
-The P56 engine’s first championship GP win (Cahier)
+Graham Hill’s P56 engined Stackpipe BRM P57/578 on its way to victory at Zandvoort, Dutch GP 1962, the engine’s first championship GP win (B Cahier)

 Background…